Ajou-Soft-19/epas/README.md

 ```

 - When the alert to be sent to the alert target is terminated, the above message is sent.

+# Limitations of Service(Currently Supporting Only Korea)

+At present, our service is primarily constrained by the geographical data we utilize, which is sourced exclusively from [OSRM's map data of Korea](https://osm.kr).
+Consequently, our ability to provide map matching and warning alerts is strictly limited to the territory of Korea.
+This significant limitation should be taken into account when considering the use of our service outside of this specific region.
+For testing within the Korean territory, a [simulation test tool](#simulation-test-method) is available.

 # Simulation Test Method